-In our two previous blogs, we covered fire tests currently being used for Building Regulations and those used to support Insurer Standards.
+In our previous blog, we covered fire tests currently being used to support Insurer Standards.
 This blog will discuss some of the key issues along with providing an overview of the most commonly used terminology in fire safety regulations and standards.

 Currently, products or materials have classifications such as ‘combustible’, ‘low combustibility’, ‘limited combustibility’, and ‘non-combustible’.
 This terminology is used widely within current Building Regulations and Standards, including Approved Document B (AD-B), and there are numerous test routes that exist to determine the fire performance classification of a product, system or material.
 It is possible to achieve a ‘non-combustible’ or ‘limited combustibility’ classification with small-scale tests.
 However, as recent large-scale tests have demonstrated, these classifications can be misleading as an indication of how a full building envelope element may perform.

 So, regardless of how a product behaves in a small-scale test, it is more important to know how it will perform and interact with other products as part of a system, and this should be the primary focus.
 It would be EPIC’s recommendation to use large-scale tested products and systems only.
 Ideally, BS 8414-1 or BS 8414-2 certified systems for buildings with a storey above 18 m, and LPCB or FM approved for below 18 m.

 We have noticed in recent market communications and dialogue that the area most frequently causing confusion is the difference between metal-faced insulated panels and rainscreen systems so we covered this topic in more detail in the linked blog.
 Below you will find other commonly used terms along with a brief explanation.

 Commonly used insulation in façade and cladding systems:

 MW – mineral wool.